 Removing an applied preset is easy.
 In the tool’s preset menu, hover your mouse over the applied preset and it will expand to the right with a Remove label.
-Move you mouse over the label and you can review the result in the image, before you decide to remove the preset.
+Move your mouse over the label and you can review the result in the image before you decide to remove the preset.
 Clicking on the Remove label will remove the preset.

 Apply During Import And Tethering

-In the drop-down list next to it, you will find all the styles and presets like you do in the Styles and Presets tool.
-You can even enable/disable stacking of styles.
+In the drop-down list next to it, you will find all the styles and presets as you do in the Styles and Presets tool.
+You can even enable/disable the stacking of styles.
 And yes, you can select multiple styles, presets or a combination here.

 When tethering you have similar options.
 Go to the Next Capture Adjustments tool and select for All Other > Defaults with Styles.
 The Styles field below now becomes active.
 Select styles and presets as described for image import above.

 Still not tired of this in-depth discussion on adjustments?
 Once you get the hang of presets and styles, you inevitably come at a point that you like to delete some and organize others in folders.
 Deleting presets is simple, as there is an option for that in the tool’s preset menu.
 The same is true for styles, but you need the Styles and Presets tool for that.